Skip to content

 2. Two heterozygotes Bb × Bb (complete dominance, B dominant).
 What fraction of offspring are expected to be homozygous dominant?

-3. A student says: Organisms evolve because they try hard to survive.
+3. A student says: organisms evolve because they try hard to survive.
 Which response is most accurate?

 4. Comparative DNA sequences between species support evolution when: